Letizia Quaranta: Career

-Letizia Quaranta embarked on her journey in the silent film industry back in 1913.
+Letizia Quaranta began work in the silent film industry in 1912.
 Her introduction to this world was facilitated by her elder sister Lydia when she joined Itala Film, a prominent production company based in Turin at the time.
 Her cinematic debut occurred in 1912 with the film T'ho ancor baciato, or muoio lieta! directed by Sandro Camasio.

 From 1913 onward, she established herself as a regular actress at Itala, where she notably portrayed Elena, sharing the screen with her sister Lyda, who assumed the role of Dorina in Cammasio's Addio giovinezza (1913).
 Letizia Quaranta also took on supporting roles at the Turin-based Gloria Film company, appearing in films starring Lyda Borelli, such as Love Everlasting (1913) and La memoria dell'altro (1914).
 She depicted characters like Enrichetta Floretta in Floretta and Patapon (1913) and Ottavia in Nerone e Agrippina (1914).
 During her tenure at Gloria Film, she appeared in numerous films directed by Camillo De Riso.

-In a short span, Letizia Quaranta emerged as one of the most sought-after actresses of her era.
+In a short span, Quaranta emerged as one of the most sought-after actresses of her era.
 She was directed by various filmmakers, including Carlo Campogalliani, whom she eventually married in 1921.
 Campogalliani directed her in films both at Itala and at his own production company, Campogalliani Film.
-Their collaborations extended from the late 1910s to the early 1920s and included noteworthy works like Maciste innamorato (1919), La trilogia di Maciste (1920) starring Bartolomeo Pagano, and Hedda Gabler (1920) featuring Italia Almirante Manzini.
+Their collaborations took place from the late 1910s to the early 1920s and included noteworthy works like Maciste innamorato (1919), La trilogia di Maciste (1920) starring Bartolomeo Pagano, and Hedda Gabler (1920) featuring Italia Almirante Manzini.
 Around 1923, Carlo Campogalliani and Letizia Quaranta moved to Argentina to work on three films directed by Campogalliani, in addition to one film produced in Brazil.

 Later career and death

-Upon their return to Rome in 1930/31, Letizia Quaranta continued her acting career.
+Upon their return to Rome in 1930/31, Quaranta continued her acting career.
 However, with the advent of sound in cinema, she encountered challenges in adapting to the new medium.
 She appeared in only seven films since 1931, most of which were directed by her husband.
 Her acting career concluded in the mid-1950s.

 Letizia Quaranta died on January 9, 1977, at the age of 84 in Rome.